 Trainees’ learning in schools is supported by education professionals with significant experience of training teachers (Visiting Tutors).
 Our training sessions are delivered by specialist teachers with a current knowledge of the classroom.
 Trainees are supported in school by tutors (School Based Mentors) who have extensive experience of coaching and mentoring, enabling trainees to achieve their full potential.

 The Learning Institute South West is a well-regarded SCITT with over 15 years of experience in training teachers.
 Since starting in 2004, the SCITT has trained over 500 teachers with exceptionally high employment rates.
 As a part of Westcountry Schools Trust (WeST) and working in close partnership with Southerly Point Co-Operative Multi Academy Trust and Poole Teaching School Allience, The Learning Institute prepares all trainees for a successful career in the modern world of teaching.

 All of the Learning Institute South West Teacher Training Programmes lead to Qualified Teacher Status (QTS).
 All programmes meet the requirements of the Department for Education.

-Additionally, trainees have an option to undertake PGCE, which carries 60 credits at Masters level (Level 7) in partnership with Newman University.
+Additionally, trainees have an option to undertake a PGCE, which carries 60 credits at Masters level (Level 7), in partnership with Newman University.

-These credits can be used towards a full Masters degree, subject to further study completed with an accredited provider.
-Masters with TLI
+These credits can be used towards a full Master's degree, subject to further study completed with an accredited provider.

 For QTS, you will be assessed through a Professional Portfolio.
 You will build evidence of how you are meeting the standards.
 This evidence will include observations of your teaching and written assignments.
 Your classroom experience will increase in each successive term of the programme, as your confidence and teaching ability develop.